Pringley/twit/README.markdown

     twit init

-This initializes a new git repository in the current directory.
+Initialize a new git repository in the current directory.

+### `save` -- take a snapshot of all files

+    twit save <DESCRIBE_CHANGES>

+Take a snapshot of all files in the directory.

+Any changes on the working tree will be committed to the current branch.

 ## API